DaiYu-233/YMCL.Avalonia/YMCL.Plugin/Doc_en.md

 Output result: `YMCL.Plugin/bin/Debug/net8.0/YMCL.Plugin.dll`

-Rename the plugin binary file to `plugin-namespace.plugin-class-name.dll` (mandatory) The plugin compiled in the above code should be renamed as `YMCL.Plugin_Test.Plugin_DaiYu.dll`
+Rename the plugin binary file to `plugin-namespace.plugin-class-name.dll` (mandatory)

+The plugin compiled in the above code should be renamed as `DiaYu.Plugin_DaiYu_1_0.dll`

 The plugin has been developed and can be distributed to users for use